physionetchallenges/matlab-classifier-2022/README.md

-# MATGLAB example classifier code for the George B. Moody PhysioNet Challenge 2022
+# MATLAB example classifier code for the George B. Moody PhysioNet Challenge 2022

 ## What's in this repository?